Matteo Olivero

-Fatherless since early childhood, he was very close to his mother Lucia Rosano.
+Fatherless since early childhood, he was very close to his mother, Lucia Rosano.
 He considered her an inspiration for his paintings.
-His mother died on 27th March 1930 aged 86.
+His mother died on 27 March 1930 aged 86.
 The loss drove Olivero into a deep depression.
 Luigi Burgo, a local businessman and owner of a paper mill, took Olivero under his custody, hosting him in his house and becoming his patron.

 A relevant collection of his works is on display at the "Pinacoteca Matteo Olivero" in Saluzzo.

 Death

 On 28 April 1932, Olivero committed suicide by throwing himself out of a window.
+He was 52.